 Talk about it: If your partner, family member or friend is open to communicate, try to talk to them what you’re feeling.
 They may not be aware of their behaviours and how it is impacting you.
 If they’re willing to make lasting changes, you may be able to find ways to make it work.

 However, if your partner, family member or friend is not willing to listen to you or it could perhaps put your safety in danger, speak to a trusted friend or family member about what you are experiencing.
 It’s more beneficial to speak to someone that you are going to feel heard by as opposed to speaking to someone who may judge your experiences and want to offer solutions e.g. “Just leave them”.

 Write it out: Sometimes we feel that if we think about our thoughts enough, we can process them and help ourselves to feel better.
-This rarely happens where it’s more beneficial to get our feelings out of our heads or our bodies.
-By journaling, you can explore your experiences, thoughts, feelings possibly more freely compared to when you talk to others.
+This rarely happens and often, it’s more beneficial to get our feelings out of our heads and bodies.
+By journaling, you can explore your experiences, thoughts and feelings possibly more freely compared to when you talk to others.
 Your journal is just for you and no one else.
 There is no right or wrong way to journal, it’s your personal experience.
 Generally, a pen and paper work best, but if typing is more comfortable for you, then type it out.
 You can make your journaling experience more soothing with perhaps your favourite music, a candle or a relaxed environment.
 If the thought of journaling is daunting, there are other ways to express your feelings e.g. through art, music, movement.
 Draw in on your strengths and interests.